Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Numerical examples

 \textbf{Model training.} For the training, we use only the tensile loading and relaxation part of the datasets with $t_{\text{load}} = \{0.2, 0.5\}$ s for all three stretch levels.
 We consider an iCKAN which can be illustrated as the rheological model in \autoref{fig:RM_inelastic}.
-Both the elastic and inelastic potentials are modeled by input-convex KANs with topology [3,1].
+Both the free energy and dissipation potential are modeled by input-convex KANs with topology [3,1].
 The initial grid ranges are approximated as described in Appendix~\ref{app:init_grid_range}.
 To improve robustness and account for previously unseen input ranges, the grid bounds are extended by 20\%.
 For arguments that may attain negative values, the lower bound is chosen symmetrically with respect to the upper bound.
 We examine both the explicit and implicit variant of iCKAN.
 Training is performed with an initial learning rate of $5\cdot10^{-4}$ and a cyclic scheduler between $5\cdot10^{-5}$ and $1\cdot10^{-4}$ with a step size of 50 iterations.
-L1 regularization of $10^{-5}$ and gradient clipping at 0.1 are applied.
-For the implicit iCKAN, the evolution penalty with $\lambda_{\text{evo}}=1000$ and increased by a factor of two every 250 epochs.
+L1 regularization of $\lambda_\text{L1} = 10^{-5}$ and gradient clipping at 0.1 are applied.
+For the implicit iCKAN, the initial evolution penalty was chosen as $\lambda_{\text{evo}}=1000$ and increased by a factor of two every 250 epochs.

 \textbf{Symbolification.} We demonstrate the symbolification on the trained iCKAN.
-All activations in the KAN for elastic potential are approximated using a library of convex, non-decreasing functions $f(x)$ on $[0,\infty)$.
+All activations in the KAN for free energy are approximated using a library of convex, non-decreasing functions $f(x)$ on $[0,\infty)$.
 This process is illustrated in \autoref{subfig-1:psi} and the full set of candidate functions is listed in Appendix~\ref{app:candidate_functions}.
-The symbolic formulation of the output inelastic potential $\omega^\text{KAN}$ can be obtained analogously while the enforcement of convexity, zero-valued at its origin and non-negativity is achieved by applying $\mathcal{H}$-operator in \autoref{eq:convex_omega} on the symbolified $\omega^\text{KAN}$.
+The symbolic formulation of the output dissipation potential $\omega^\text{KAN}$ can be obtained analogously while the enforcement of convexity, zero-valued at its origin and non-negativity is achieved by applying $\mathcal{H}$-operator in \autoref{eq:convex_omega} on the symbolified $\omega^\text{KAN}$.